Return to the Newsroom

 Czech

-The insolvency proceedings, described in this publication, is a legal proceeding concerning a debtor’s insolvency or impending insolvency and the method of its solution.
-The Act No. 182/2006 Coll., on Bankruptcy and Settlement (Insolvency Act), governs insolvency proceedings in the Czech Republic.
+The insolvency proceedings in the Czech Republic, described in this publication, is a legal proceeding concerning a debtor’s insolvency or impending insolvency and the method of its solution.
+The Act No. 182/2006 Coll., on Bankruptcy and Settlement (Insolvency Act), governs insolvency proceedings on the Czech market.
 Our experts summarised the key proceedings and liabilities, to provide you a complex overview on the matter.

 Download our 2024 eBook on insolvency proceedings in the Czech Republic, or read more below.